minvws/nl-covid19-notification-app-iccportal/README.md

 Run `npm run start` for a dev server.
 Navigate to [http://localhost:4200/](http://localhost:4200/).
 The app will automatically reload if you change any of the source files.

 ## Production build
-To make a production build with diffrent environment variables, copy `src/environments/environment.ts` to `src/environments/environment.prod.ts` and adjust the `apiUrl` and `authHost` properties.
+To make a production build with different environment variables, copy `src/assets/data/appConfig.json` to `src/assets/data/appConfig.prod.json` and adjust the `apiUrl` and `authHost` properties.

 ```bash
 npm run build --prod